 Being able to properly analyse trending states of the market is therefore an extremely useful ability, which is exactly why there are so many different tools that attempt to do the job.
-This article is going to take a look into one of the major indicators in the area: namely, the Parabolic SAR indicator.
+This article is going to take a look into one of the major indicators in the area: the Parabolic SAR indicator.

-His book 'New Concepts in Technical Trading Systems introduced some of the cornerstones of modern technical methods, including Average True Range, Relative Strength Index as well as what he called the parabolic time/price system.
-This last item is, of course, the indicator we're focusing on, the Parabolic SAR indicator.
+His book 'New Concepts in Technical Trading Systems' introduced some of the cornerstones of modern technical analysis methods, including the Average True Range (ATR), the Relative Strength Index (RSI), as well as what he called the 'parabolic time/price system'.
+This last item is the indicator which we are focusing on, the Parabolic SAR indicator.

-SARNEW = SARCURRENT + AF x (EPCURRENT - SARCURRENT)
+- SARNEW = SARCURRENT + AF x (EPCURRENT - SARCURRENT)